Children Worldwide need enforceable human rights.

 Mostly we need people who can think outside the box and who can create, and people who like to have fun, and in every area of children’s matters.

-Children Worldwide need enforceable human rights. homeless, orphaned, abused, war damaged (both physically and mentally).
+Children Worldwide need enforceable human rights.
+Parents are the first choice in those rights.
+Homeless, orphaned, abused, war damaged (both physically and mentally) and trafficked.
 Children are innocent; adults are responsible, whilst the world continues everyday to lie to itself around these matters.

 In www.oisintrust.org and through this consultancy we will also seek to build new homes as villages, both here in Ireland and abroad.
 Combining, beauty, art, fun and practical design, we hope to produce spaces that children love to live within.